Official bilingualism in Canada: Core French

 Non-Francophone students learn French by taking courses on the French language as part of an education that is otherwise conducted in English.
-In Quebec and New Brunswick, French classes begin in Grade 1.
-In the other provinces, French classes typically start in Grade 4 or 5.
-Students normally receive about 600 hours of French-language classes by the time of graduation.
+In Quebec and New Brunswick, French courses begin in Grade 1.
+In the other provinces, they typically start in Grade 4 or 5.
+Students normally receive about 600 hours of French-language class by the time of graduation.
 The goal of "Core French" programs is not to produce fully bilingual graduates, but rather "to provide students with the ability to communicate adequately in the second language, and to provide students with linguistic tools to continue their second-language studies by building on a solid communicative base".
-There are no mandatory core French class in British Columbia, Alberta and Saskatchewan, and second-language courses are mandatory only in BC.
+There are no mandatory core French class in British Columbia, Alberta or Saskatchewan, and second-language courses are mandatory only in BC.
 One result of this is that comprehension levels are often lower than parents would prefer.
 A scholar who interviewed a former New Brunswick premier, as well as the province's deputy ministers of education and health and the chairman of its Board of Management and Official Languages Branch reports: "[A]ll expressed reservations about the effectiveness of the Core program in promoting individual bilingualism and believed the program must be improved if anglophone students are to obtain a level of proficiency in the French language."